olegv142/esp32-ble-uart-mx/README.md

 ## Simple receiver / transmitter
 The ble_receiver / ble_transmitter are examples of creating one way communication channel with automatic reconnection.
 The code also illustrates using watchdog for improved reliability and maximizing transmission power for extending range.

-The ble_uart_tx example adds receiving data for transmission from the serial port, increasing the MTU, and the ability to add a hexadecimal suffix to the device name so that it can be distinguished in case there are several devices around with the same firmware.
+The ble_uart_tx example adds receiving data for transmission from the (USB virtual) serial port, increasing the MTU and the ability to add a hexadecimal suffix to the device name so that it can be distinguished in case there are several devices around with the same firmware.

+The ble_uart_tx example adds sending received data to hardware serial port, increasing the MTU and using hardware reset on watchdog timeout for better reliability.

+## Using watchdog for better reliability
+The BT stack is complex and not well tested bunch of software.
+Using it one can easily be trapped onto the state where there is no way out.
+The biggest problem is that connect routine may hung forever.
+Although the connect call has timeout parameter, it does not help.
+The call may complete on timeout without errors, but the connection will not actually be established.
+That's why we are using watchdog to detect connection timeout.
+Unfortunately its not 100% reliable solution either.
+The watchdog does 'soft reset' which has somewhat limited effect in comparison to power cycling.
+In particular the radio may be left in the state where it can't connect anymore.
+This way the receiver can be reset by the watchdog in an infinite loop.
+The only way to prevent that is to implement hard reset by connecting some output pin to EN input of the chip.
+See ble_uart_tx as an example of such approach implementation.

 ## Building and flashing
 To be able to build this code examples add the following to Arduino Additional board manager URLs: